When is a religion a cult?

 1. Strong central control, intrusion into personal life and decisions

 Cult leaders govern to an absurd level of intrusion and detail.
-Examples include dictating dictate diet, dress, heath care decisions, thinking, whom to befriend, whom to avoid, whom to marry, rules for sex, how to vote, words and phrases to use or avoid, what to read and not to read, where to live, how many children to have, and more.
+Examples include dictating diet, dress, heath care decisions, thinking, whom to befriend, whom to avoid, whom to marry, rules for sex, how to vote, words and phrases to use or avoid, what to read and not to read, where to live, how many children to have, and more.
 Challenging questions are seen as an act of disloyalty.

 2. “You’re special,” “You’re elect,” or “You see things clearly while everyone else is blind”